April 1, 2025

 Join millions of others creating with Descript

-Descript tutorial for beginners: 6 steps to get started
+Descript tutorial for beginners: 6 steps to master in 2025

 • You get multiple media creation features in one place: audio and video editing, screen recording, and transcriptions.
 This means you don't have to context-switch or multitask across tools.